markus-zhang/lc3vm/README.md

 * Restructured the project

 + I'm going to switch to a new emulator project instead of writing the hex editor at the moment.
 Not very motivated.

+### 2025-04-02

+OK I think I got into another round of burn-out.
+I don't think the Z80 is a particularly tough CPU to emulate, and I have just started to write some code for the registers, but somehow I just couldn't muster enough motivation to write another line of code.

+And a few weeks ago I had enough motivation to fight ImGui.
+Damn, guess I'm just not cut to do these kind of things in the long-term.